HL7/davinci-deqm/source/pages/vte1.md

    Note to Balloters: We are actively seeking feedback on whether VTE-1 Data Exchange interactions are appropriate or useful for hospital systems.
    {:.note-to-balloters}

-## VTE-1 Measure Reporting Interactions:
+## VTE-1 Measure Reporting Interactions

 ### Individual MeasureReport
 {:.no_toc}